Brand Deal Recordkeeping Checklist for Creators and Influencers

 - Currency and CAD equivalent

 Background on when GST/HST applies is in GST/HST for Canadian creators.
+The expense side of brand deals (and what you can deduct against the income) is in common tax deductions for content creators.

 Linked income transaction